gitGNU/gnu_stribog/README.txt

     along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

-    Copyright (C) 2005-2006 D.Ineiev <ineiev@yahoo.co.uk>
+    Copyright (C) 2005, 2006, 2007 D.Ineiev <ineiev@yahoo.co.uk>

-Note: actually the next version of the GPL is to be released the next term. stribog's author believes they both will be able to use this new version then. however, the first drafts don't seem to be much better than GPL v2.
+Note: actually the next version of the GPL is to be released the next term. stribog's author has strong intention to use this new version since then. currently, stribog is distributed by D.Ineiev under the terms of the GNU GPL v2.

-It is not certain, whether a printed board contains a "derived" from the sources "work". stribog's author thinks that a PCB layout files (as hw/main_board.pcb) do form a derived work, but the result of PCB print command (GERBER/EXCELLON, PostScript files) contains no "derived work", to say nothing of printed boards and assembled devices. that is, this license does
+It is not certain, whether a printed board contains a "derived" from the sources "work". stribog's author believes that a PCB layout files (as hw/main_board.pcb) do form a derived work, but the result of PCB print command (GERBER/EXCELLON, PostScript files) contains no "derived work", to say nothing of printed boards and assembled devices. that is, this license does